Attribute-based access control

 [SET ENABLED {true | false}]

-If specifying IF EXISTS, no error is raised if the rule does not exist and the command has no effect.
+If specifying IF EXISTS, no error is raised if the rule does not exist, and the command has no effect.
 At least one of SET CONDITION and SET ENABLED must be specified.

-Example 1: Modify the condition of an auth rule
+Modify the condition of an auth rule

 The following example modifies the auth rule ruleset_countries to set a new condition that also allows the country 'c6':